 The purpose of the Freshman Host Family Program is to facilitate informal friendships between alumni, faculty, administrators, other friends of Harvard College, and first-year students.
 To accomplish this goal, the program matches a member of the Harvard community with a student (or two) and encourages periodic communication, interaction, and meetings.
-The Freshman Dean’s Office sponsors four events throughout the academic year for hosts and their students, but what happens beyond these is up to the pair.
-Examples of activities shared by hosts and students include Harvard and professional athletic events, apple picking, outings to the New England Aquarium, Walden Pond, or the Museum of Fine Arts, or dinner at a local restaurant.
+The Freshman Dean’s Office sponsors four events throughout the academic year for hosts and their students, but what happens beyond these activities is up to the pair.
+Examples of activities shared by hosts and students include attending Harvard and professional athletic events, apple picking, visiting the New England Aquarium, Walden Pond, or the Museum of Fine Arts, or enjoying dinner at a local restaurant.

 How Do I Apply for the Host Family Program?

 - If you are a Harvard community member interested in serving as a host, please complete the questionnaire.

 Student Testimonials about the Host Family Program: